-Oxs\TransformZeeman: Essentially a combination of the Oxs\FixedZeeman and Oxs\ScriptUZeeman classes, where an applied field is produced by applying a spatially uniform, but time and stage varying linear transform to a spatially varying but temporally static field.
-The transform is specified by a Tcl script.
+Oxs\TransformZeeman: A Tcl script specifies a spatially uniform, but time and stage varying linear transform that is applied to a spatially varying but temporally static field.
+This essentially combines the Oxs ScriptUZeeman and Oxs FixedZeeman classes.

 The Specify block has the form